tomicakr/music-popularities-study/README.md

 ## ABOUT THE PROJECT
-Our application has as a main target to find out if there are any correlations between the Human Development Index (HDI) or depression rates per country and music preferences all around the world.
+Our application studies how Human Development Index (HDI) and depression rates affect music preferences all around the world.
 The HDI is a statistic composite index of life expectancy, education, and per capita income indicators, which are used to rank countries into four tiers of human development.
 A country scores a higher HDI (between 0 and 1) when the lifespan is higher, the education level is higher, and the gross national income GNI per capita is higher.
-Moreover, we tried to associate this index with the depression rates of each country across the world in order to understand if these two affect the music genre popularity.
+Moreover, we tried to associate this index with the depression rates of each country in order to understand if these two affect the music genre popularity.

 ## DATASETS